 6. When drafting a UN Regulation or amendments thereto, experts of subsidiary bodies of WP.29 shall focus on the main principles mentioned in paragraphs 3 and 4 above.
 In particular, all UN type-approvals granted for vehicles covered by the scope of the latest version of a UN Regulation shall be accepted by all the Contracting Parties applying said UN Regulation.
 Furthermore, the choice of making the requirements of a UN Regulation mandatory on a national/regional basis is to be dealt nationally/regionally by Contracting Parties, and shall therefore not be addressed within the scope of a UN Regulation.
 Finally, when adding new vehicle types/categories/vehicle systems/equipment/parts in the scope of a UN Regulation, experts shall review the existing requirements accordingly and ensure that these new vehicle types/categories/vehicle systems/equipment/parts are clearly defined.

 [6.1.
-A Contracting Party may apply additional national provisions for vehicle characteristics not covered by the scope of a UN Regulation.]
+A Contracting Party may apply additional national provisions for vehicle characteristics not covered by the scope of a UN Regulation but shall accept UN approvals for vehicle characteristics covered by the scope of a UN Regulation.]

 IV.
 General guidelines on cross references to standards or other UN Regulations in UN Regulations